itzyogesh/freshersbatch-oct16/README.txt

-This file is created for the Assignment CSS purpose.
+This file is created for the Assignment CSS JS purpose.
 Minor changes for master branch.
 3rd line master changes